Nicola Willis: Budget cuts 2023

-On 20 December, 2023 Willis unveiled the Government's mini-budget, which she said would deliver NZ$7.47 billion in operational savings.
+On 20 December 2023 Willis unveiled the Government's mini-budget, which she said would deliver NZ$7.47 billion in operational savings.
 Willis said: "Our Government is committed to getting the books back in order and effectively managing taxpayers' money.
 We have found billions of dollars' worth of savings within weeks of being elected, and we intend to continue this savings-drive to deliver a better deal for all New Zealanders."

 A year later, on 17 December 2024, she conceded that Treasury's finances would remain in deficit until at least 2029.

 Disability funding

 In March 2024, Penny Simmonds, Minister for Disabled People announced cuts to funding for support systems for the disabled declaring the Government would not increase funding to maintain support for disabled people and their families "because the Government's coffers are not an endless open pit".
 Following criticism from disabled people's carers and families following the Ministry's cuts which were made without consultation with the sector, Willis summoned Penny Simmonds for an urgent briefing.
 On 26 March, she announced that future decisions about the Ministry's funding would go to the New Zealand Cabinet to be signed off, with the disabled community being consulted.
-She also criticised the previous Labour Government for allegedly allowing the Ministry to overspend for several years.